 The mission of Caring Families is to bring hope to women who may feel like abortion is their only option and to empower those women to make life-affirming choices.

-In 2017, the city of Hartford passed Ordinance No. 25-17—a law that forces pro-life pregnancy centers to post signs and begin conversations with a government-scripted disclaimer.
-The disclaimer incorrectly implies that the centers are not qualified to provide the free services they offer because there is not a licensed medical professional on site at all times.
+In 2017, the city of Hartford passed Ordinance No. 25-17—a law that forced pro-life pregnancy centers to post signs and begin conversations with a government-scripted disclaimer.
+The disclaimer incorrectly implied that the centers are not qualified to provide the free services they offer because there is not a licensed medical professional on site at all times.
 But many of the various free services Caring Families provides can be done safely, effectively, and lawfully without a medical professional present.

 Every American has the right to speak freely.
 It’s protected by the First Amendment.

 We usually think about violations of free speech as censorship—the government preventing someone from saying something.
 But it can be violated in the other direction, too: the government forcing someone to express something against their beliefs.

 This is compelled speech.
 And the U.S. Supreme Court made clear in its 2018 decision in NIFLA v.
 Becerra, and numerous previous cases, that compelled speech of this sort is unconstitutional.

 - April 2019: Caring Families filed its lawsuit, challenging the City of Hartford’s ordinance in federal court.

 - May 2019: ADF attorneys filed a complaint with the U.S. Department of Health and Human Services’ Office of Civil Rights to report discrimination against the pregnancy center.